docker/docs/engine/security/https/README.md

 This is an initial attempt to make it easier to test the examples in the https.md doc.

-At this point, it has to be a manual thing, and I've been running it in boot2docker.
+At this point, it is a manual thing, and I've been running it in boot2docker.

 My process is as following: